20centcroak/github-cheatsheet/cheatsheet.md

     git remote
 >origin

-git remote shows identified remote repositories
+git remote shows identified remote repositories.

 ### add a remote repo
 When a local repo already exists and need to be identifed by a remote repo, we should declare this remote repository.